adn770/ppdf/docs/design-dmme.md

 ## 5. Source Code Structure

-The project is organized into a monorepo containing the two main scripts at the root, a shared `core` library, and dedicated libraries for each application.
+The project is organized into a monorepo containing the main scripts at the root, a shared `core` library, and dedicated libraries for each application.

 `dmme_project/`
 ├── **ppdf.py**: Main entry point for the PDF utility (Reformatter & Indexer).
 ├── **dmme.py**: Main entry point to launch the Game Driver Flask server.
+├── **dmme-eval.py**: A command-line utility for prompt engineering.
 |
 ├── **core/**: A library for utilities shared across all scripts.
 │   ├── `log_utils.py`: `RichLogFormatter` for consistent, colored console logging.